vkrishna-ui/vkrishna-ui.github.io/content/posts/sgd.md

 proportional to a covariance matrix of gradients; and its score function given by the gradient of the loss function employed in training the machine learning model.

+#### What is described here?
+In simple terms,this note examines a common method used to train the parameters of a machine learning model by minimizing the error between the predictions of the model and the observed ground truth.
+Intuitively, to find the "best" parameters that minimize an error, we vary the parameters and update them in the direction in which the error reduces the most; this is known as gradient descent.
+However, this requires looking at every single piece of training data before taking each step.
+For the massive datasets used to train modern AI models, this is very slow and computationally expensive.

+To speed this up, a Stochastic Gradient Descent (SGD) method is used.
+Instead of looking at all the data at once, a random subset (a "minibatch") is chosen to guess which way is downhill.
+Doing this also introduces noise into the error estimation.
+This note shows that this noise converts the gradient descent trajectory into a random, diffusive walk.
+Furthermore the analysis shows that the presence of randomness improves exploration of parameter space by preventing the model from being trapped into a suboptimal portion of the parameter space, thus improving the estimation of the model's parameters to make for a better performing model.

 #### A basic description of SGD
 A basic recipe in training a ML model is to estimate and minimize a mean loss function that measures the difference between model predictions and the true positives over a training set.